interledgerjs/hapi-web-monetization/README.md

 function payMiddleware (request, reply) {
   // This is the 'middleware' that allows the endpoint to charge 100 units to the user with request.params.id
   // If awaitBalance is set to true, the call will stay open until the balance is sufficient.
-This is convenienct
+This is convenience
-  // for making sure that the call doesn't immediately fail when called on startup. return monetization.paid(request, reply, { price: 100, awaitBalance: true }) }
+  // for making sure that the call doesn't immediately fail when called on startup. return monetization.paid({ price: 100, awaitBalance: true }) }

 const start = async () => {